Math / Structure

 See arithmetic as a texture of divisibility and recurrence, with an interactive modular clock for comparing prime and composite behavior before jumping into prime fields.

-route: Modular clockField Theory
+route: Modular clockTrigonometry

 Study arithmetic habitats where inverses behave cleanly, beginning with prime fields and growing outward into extensions that later rhyme with structure-preserving maps.